 How much does a simple funeral cost?

+How much is a simple funeral exactly?
 The cost of a simple funeral will vary based on where you live, the funeral director you choose and any extras you add.
+Below we’ve put together a sample of simple funeral costs across the UK* to give you a better idea of how much you can expect to pay.

 As a guide, you can use our funeral director finder to compare the price for a simple funeral near you.
 Just type in your postcode or location and click search.
 You’ll see a list of funeral directors in your area, together with prices.
 The ‘attended funeral’ price will give you an estimated cost for a simple funeral, without extras.